-Reference Requirement Where addressed The St Peters Brickpit geological site, including: Integrate the geological interpretation into the Sydney Park brickworks in consultation with City of Sydney, as the industrial counterpart to the geological history to tell a more complete story of historical land use in the area; Integrate the geological/palaeontological discovery of the Paraclytosaurus davdii; and Retaining an exposed section of the fresh shales and siltstones, including features associated with deposition of the sedimentary rocks, later formed fractures such as joints and faults, if feasible and safe to do so for both landform stability and ongoing access for interpretation.
-Impact to geolo ogical and palaeontological values 1 REMM NAH18 An archival recording of the St Peters brickpit geological site would be undertaken prior to and during the construction.
-Section 6.2 H29 Section 7 Appendix B REMM NAH19 An assessment and/or consultation with a palaeontologist to determine whether the Project impact area has potential to contain further specimens of scientific interest.
-Section 6.2 H30 Section 7 Appendix B Visual REMM NAH20 Approaches to appropriately manage impacts of the Project to the individual contribution of views into and out from heritage properties and the long-term impact of construction would be detailed in a CEMP.
+Reference Requirement Where addressed REMM NAH20 Approaches to appropriately manage impacts of the Project to the individual contribution of views into and out from heritage properties and the long-term impact of construction would be detailed in a CEMP.
 Individually tailored landscape treatments would be developed during detailed design to mitigate visual impacts at 2-34 Campbell Road, St Peters.
-Section 6.2 H31 Section 6.1 Appendix B Impacts on arc haeology 1 REMM NAH21 The construction heritage management plan would include detailed procedures / strategies for the conservation and curation of any historical artefacts recovered during works.
-Section 4.2 Section 6.1 Urban design a and landscaping · REMM NAH22 Urban design and landscaping would be undertaken to manage visual impacts to the following additional non-Aboriginal heritage items: Terrace housing (I273); Southern Cross Hotel (I277); and Water Board pump house (I18) (highly effective).
-Section 6.2 H31 Section 6.1 REMM OpV06 A final urban design and landscape plan would be prepared in consultation with the New M5 Urban Design Review Panel, local councils within the project corridor and the local community.
+Section 6.2 H30 Section 6.1 Appendix B Impacts on arc haeology REMM NAH21 The construction heritage management plan would include detailed procedures / strategies for the conservation and curation of any historical artefacts recovered during works.
+Section 4.2 Section 6.1 Urban design a and landscaping REMM NAH22 Urban design and landscaping would be undertaken to manage visual impacts to the following additional non-Aboriginal heritage items: • Terrace housing (I273); • Southern Cross Hotel (I277); and • Water Board pump house (I18) (highly effective).
+Section 6.2 H30 Section 6.1 REMM OpV06 A final urban design and landscape plan would be prepared in consultation with the New M5 Urban Design Review Panel, local councils within the project corridor and the local community.
 The Plan shall include (but not limited to): The architectural treatment of the ventilation facilities, which would be informed by the functional requirements and the design principles detailed in the New M5 Urban Design Report.
-Landscape plans and final plant species for the western surface works, Bexley Road motorway operations complex, Arncliffe Urban Design and Landscape Plan (M5N-ES- PLN-PWD- 0009)

-Reference Requirement Where addressed motorway operations complex, the St Peters interchange and local road upgrades The artwork strategy for the Kindilan underpass Outcomes of consultation with NSW Heritage Office with respect to integration of heritage interpretation into the urban design of the Alexandra Canal bridge crossings and St Peters interchange.
+Landscape plans and final plant species for the western surface works, Bexley Road motorway operations complex, Arncliffe motorway operations complex, the St Peters interchange and local road upgrades The artwork strategy for the Kindilan underpass Outcomes of consultation with NSW Heritage Office with respect to integration of heritage interpretation into the urban design of the Alexandra Canal bridge crossings and St Peters interchange.
 The urban design of Alexandra Canal bridge crossings would also consider the Alexandra Canal Heritage Conservation Plan (NSW Architect's Office, 2004) Consideration of the outcomes of the Safety in Design review of the project.
+Urban Design and Landscape Plan (M5N-ES- PLN-PWD- 0009)

-2.4 EPL Conditions
+EPL Conditions 2.4